heratyian/software-development-lessons/cargo-culting/index.md

 ---

 # A history lesson
-- Imagine being a villager living in Melanesia, circa 1940.
 - You're living a lifestyle that has largely remained unchanged for thousands of years.
 - Fishing and gathering are primarily how you make a living.
 Things are tight, but generally good.
 - Sometimes there are violent clashes with neighboring tribes.